GLOS data supports safety and efficiency of commercial maritime operations and recreational navigation across the Great Lakes.

 - S. Army Corps of Engineers Great Lakes Navigation System and Great Lakes St. Lawrence Seaway

 - International Joint Commission water level regulation under the Boundary Waters Treaty

 - US IOOS National Wave Plan

 - needs including but not limited to: wind energy, search and rescue, ice breaking, and bi-national

 - efforts to improve the resilience of regional maritime commerce to climate impact.

 Monitoring the Great Lakes is an important and consuming effort.
 Public safety and health can be threatened by high winds, rough waves, storm surges, and runoff.
-The Great Lakes Observing System has several tools to support public safety, including the GLOS Data Portal, the Boater’s Forecast, and the HABs Data Viewer.
+The Great Lakes Observing System has several tools to support public safety, including the GLOS Data Portal and the HABs Data Viewer.